 The courses on the FYP London College program are taught by the accompanying St. Lawrence University faculty member, Dr. Madeleine Wong, and faculty from British universities.
 The courses are designed and offered exclusively for St. Lawrence University Program participants.

 FYP: Consuming Britain

-This course will examine British economic, social and cultural changes through an examination of food – focusing on the themes of production, consumption, supply, identity, class differences, and immigration.
-Students will learn about the history of different food traditions in Britain and will challenge their assumptions by exposing the historical legacy of empire in shaping the transformation of food and food culture in Britain.
+This course will examine British economic, social and cultural changes through analyses of the politics of food – focusing on themes such as production, consumption, supply, identity, class differences, and immigration.
+Students will learn about different food traditions in Britain, and the historical legacy of empire in shaping the transformation of food and food culture in Britain.
 The course will also expose students to transnational aspects of food – linked to empire, but also to the proximity of Britain to mainland Europe, and its membership in the EU.
 Finally, the course will address the economics of food and the popular cultural explosion of celebrity chefs such as Gordon Ramsey and Jamie Oliver, and British award winning chefs Tony Singh and Cyrus Todiwala, who are originally from Bombay, India.
-The course will involve a high level of engagement in London as a food capital through eating a variety of foods in different places in London such as Brixton, Chinatown, Brick Lane and local food markets, such as the famous Borough Market.
+The course will involve a high level of engagement in London as a food capital through eating a variety of foods in different places in London such as Brixton, Chinatown, and Brick Lane, and at local food markets such as the famous Borough Market.